arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-effects-of-instructional-events/the-effects-of-contingency-variables/the-reinforcement-or-punishment-of-particular-dimensions-of-performance/effects-of-reinforcing-different-dimensions-of-performance.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Effects of reinforcing different dimensions of performance "
+title: 'Effects of reinforcing different dimensions of performance '
-nav_order: Effectsofreinforcingdifferentdimensionsofperformance
-has_children: false
 ---
 # Effects of reinforcing different dimensions of performance